 Today’s College of Nursing is truly a 500-mile-wide campus, with five divisions across the state.
 The UNMC College of Nursing offers academic programs leading to the bachelor (BSN) and master of science (MSN) degrees in nursing and doctoral programs in nursing leading to the doctor of nursing practice (DNP) and doctor of philosophy (PhD) degree.
 The baccalaureate program of study is available on all five divisions; these are the Omaha, Lincoln, Kearney, Northern (in Norfolk) and West Nebraska (in Scottsbluff) divisions.
 The RN to BSN is available online, facilitating access and flexibility for adult learners.
 The graduate programs (MSN, DNP, and PhD) are available on the Omaha division; however, with the use of distance learning technology, many graduate courses, specialties, and clinical experiences are available at the other divisions and some off-site locations.
 The College, through the range of academic programs offered, is committed to career advancement of nurses.

 The baccalaureate degree program prepares graduates for beginning professional nursing practice.
 The Master of Science degree program prepares advanced practice nurses.
 Specializations offered include Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Nurse Leader/Executive, Pediatric Nurse Practitioner, Pediatric Primary & Acute Care Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner and Women's Health Nurse Practitioner.
-A new specialty, the Advanced Nurse Generalist, began enrolling students in Fall 2021.
+A new specialty, the Clinical Nurse Leader, enrolling students in Fall 2022.
 Post Graduate's Certificate programs are available in most of the specialty areas.
 All students have the opportunity for rural clinical learning experiences.
 The DNP program prepares nurses at the highest level of clinical nursing leadership to use research to improve care and outcomes through systems change.
 These students complete their programs with a DNP project.
 They are prepared to lead clinical improvements and hold clinical or academic positions.
 The PhD program prepares nurse scientists; students complete the program with a dissertation.
 They are prepared to contribute to the science base of the field and to hold academic or clinical research positions.